-After making due enquiries with, and after obtaining written confirmation from the Company's ultimate parent entity Scapa Group plc that they are willing to provide all necessary financial support, and after considering the results of the Group's forecasting and risk assessment process, the uncertain economic environment in which the business operates and the factors affecting the current and future performance of the overall Group as set out in its annual report, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for at least 12 months from the date of approval of the financial statements.
+SWM Intl. express in a letter of support that they are willing to provide all necessary financial support, and after considering the results of the Group's forecasting and risk assessment process, the uncertain economic environment in which the business operates and the factors affecting the current and future performance of the overall Group as set out in its annual report, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for at least 12 months from the date of approval of the financial statements.
 For this reason, they continue to adopt the going concern basis in preparing the financial statements - see Note 2.2.
-While there remains significant uncertainty as to the future impact of the COVID-19 pandemic, the Company and its ultimate parent entity continues to conduct ongoing risk assessments of the potential impact of the pandemic on its business operations and liquidity.